Hal Needham: Career

 Needham and his relationship with Reynolds inspired the Cliff Booth/Rick Dalton friendship in Tarantino's 2019 film Once Upon a Time in Hollywood.

+Rocket car

+Needham was the owner of the Budweiser Rocket car, a vehicle intended to break the speed of sound on land.

 Death

-Needham died on October 25, 2013 in Los Angeles, California, aged 82, shortly after being diagnosed with cancer.
+Needham died on October 25, 2013, in Los Angeles, aged 82, shortly after being diagnosed with cancer.